 All student assignments generated in electronic form should be submitted by the student and returned to the student electronically (see sections 5.5 & 5.7 of the assessment policy).

 How do you set up your assignment to reflect the feedback method/s you want to use?
-When reviewing assignments, teachers can leave feedback comments and upload files such as marked-up student submissions, documents with comments or spoken audio feedback (if marking in PDF format offline).
+When reviewing assignments, teachers can leave feedback comments (including short audio / video files using Kaltura) and upload files such as marked-up student submissions, documents with comments or spoken audio feedback (if marking in Word / PDF format offline).